1Marc/marcgrabanski.com/src/pages/articles/2009-04-28-jquery-google-maps-tutorial-ajax-php-mysql/index.md

 }
 ```

 After a location is successfully added to the database, we want to clear the form to prevent duplicate entry.
 Do this by selecting the inputs with the @:input@ selector.
-Then we need to filter out theaction input, do this by using the "attribute not equal selector":http://docs.jquery.com/Selectors/attributeNotEqual#attributevalue @[name!=action]@.
+Then we need to filter out theaction input, do this by using the [attribute not equal selector](http://docs.jquery.com/Selectors/attributeNotEqual#attributevalue) @[name!=action]@.
-My @addLocation(location)@ function is simply our code from the "last tutorial":http://marcgrabanski.com/article/jquery-google-maps-tutorial-basics placed into a function to be reusable later.
+My @addLocation(location)@ function is simply our code from the [last tutorial](http://marcgrabanski.com/article/jquery-google-maps-tutorial-basics) placed into a function to be reusable later.

 ```js
 function addLocation(location) {